ProtocolONE/ptah-docs/content/docs/background.md

 - **Top** - moves an image vertically.

 {{< hint warning >}}
-To center an image, click on the round icon at the center of the preview image area in Settings Panel.
+To center an image, click the round icon at the center of the preview image area in Settings Panel.
 {{< /hint >}}
 TODO animation